Kofi Amoako (footballer)

-Kofi Jeremy Amoako (born 6 May 2005) is a German professional footballer who plays as a defensive midfielder for club Dynamo Dresden.
+Kofi Jeremy Amoako (born 6 May 2005) is a German professional footballer who plays as a defensive midfielder for club Hamburger SV.

 Club career

 Amoako is a youth product of Fortuna Sachsenross, Hannover 96 and VfL Wolfsburg.
 At VfL Wolsburg, he worked his way up their youth categories and eventually captained their U19 squad.
 On 9 February 2023, he signed a professional contract with the club.
 He made his professional debut with Wolfsburg as a late substitute in a 1–0 Bundesliga win over Darmstadt 98 on 16 December 2023.

 On 12 August 2024, Amoako joined VfL Osnabrück in 3.
 Liga on loan.

 On 26 June 2025, Amoako signed with Dynamo Dresden, recently promoted to 2.
 Bundesliga.

+On 23 May 2026, Amoako signed with Bundesliga club Hamburger SV.

 International career

 Born in Germany, Amoako is of Ghanaian descent.
 He is a youth international for Germany, having played for the Germany U19s in 2023.